natalieparde/website/_includes/section__research.md

 &nbsp;

 In my group's work pertaining to **health-related online behavior** we have examined medical self-disclosure and (more recently) empathy in online health forums.
-This has resulted in two innovative datasets: one pertaining to medical self-disclosure, and AcnEmpathize, a novel dataset of domain-specific health-related online empathy.
-More information about this work, including details for accessing these datasets, can be found here:
+More information about this work, including details for accessing new datasets related to these tasks, can be found here:
 &nbsp;
+* Calliope Bandera,* Gyeongeun Lee,* and Natalie Parde.
+[Unveiling Empathic Triggers in Online Interactions via Empathy Cause Identification](https://aclanthology.org/2025.ijcnlp-long.49/).
+In *Proceedings of the International Joint Conference on Natural Language Processing & Asia-Pacific Chapter of the Association for Computational Linguistics (AACL 2025)*.
+Mumbai, India, December 20-24, 2025.
 * Gyeongeun Lee* and Natalie Parde.
 [AcnEmpathize: A Dataset for Understanding Empathy in Dermatology Conversations](https://aclanthology.org/2024.lrec-main.13.pdf).
 In the *Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)*.
 Turin, Italy, May 20-25, 2024.
 * Mina Valizadeh,* Xing Qian,* Pardis Ranjbar-Noiey,* Cornelia Caragea and Natalie Parde.
 [What Clued the AI Doctor In?
 On the Influence of Data Source and Quality for Transformer-Based Medical Self-Disclosure Detection](https://aclanthology.org/2023.eacl-main.86/).
 In the *Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2023)*.
 Dubrovnik, Croatia, May 2-6, 2023.
-* Mina Valizadeh,* Pardis Ranjbar-Noiey,* Cornelia Caragea, and Natalie Parde.
-[Identifying Medical Self-Disclosure in Online Communities](https://www.aclweb.org/anthology/2021.naacl-main.347.pdf).
-In the *Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL 2021)*.
-Online, June 6-11, 2021.

 &nbsp;